The Application Process

 - Prior to the application closing date: this can be done on the trainee portal application page

-- After the application closing date, but before allocations: Length of contract may be changed by emailing the central email email@example.com and updating your preferences on the trainee portal application page
+- After the application closing date, but before allocations: Length of contract may be changed by updating this on the trainee portal application page under the preferences menu.
+However:

-- Job preferences may not be changed after the application closing date, but if you are dropping from a 12 month request to a 6 month request and you have preferenced combination roles, you will be considered for each of those health services for your 6 month role.
-Any issues (e.g. you applied for a combined role, but in your 6 month allocations you really don't want to be considered for half of that role), then please email firstname.lastname@example.org
+- Job preferences may not be changed after the application closing date.
+If you are dropping from a 12 month request to a 6 month request and you had preferenced combination roles, you may change your preferences to either of those health services for your 6 month role.
+If you have difficulties with this - please email firstname.lastname@example.org to indicate which jobs you are leaving in your 6 month request.

 - Prior to the application closing date: this can be done on the trainee portal application page by simply entering the portal and clicking on the tab that indicates "withdraw"